 - Preheat the air fryer with the air fryer rack or basket inside to 400 degrees Fahrenheit for 2-3 minutes.

-- Add the salmon to the preheated air fryer rack and air fry the salmon for 10-15 minutes, or until the salmon flakes easily with a fork or has reached an internal temperature of 145 degrees Fahrenheit.
+- Add the salmon to the preheated air fryer basket or rack and air fry the salmon for 11-13 or until the salmon flakes easily with a fork or has reached an internal temperature of 145 degrees Fahrenheit.

-- Drizzle the salmon with the lemon juice and serve hot!
+- Squeeze or drizzle the lemon juice over the salmon and serve hot!